Non Sequitur by Wiley Miller for November 29, 2019

 14. 250px wallace and gromit

-majkmushrm Premium Member almost 5 years ago
+majkmushrm Premium Member about 5 years ago

 I’ll say this for this CEO, he’s cutting at the typically less necessary top end of the company where nothing gets designed, made, packaged, or sold.